Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

 2. **Unchecked Exceptions**:
    - These are exceptions that are checked at **runtime**.
    - Examples: `ArithmeticException`, `NullPointerException`, `ArrayIndexOutOfBoundsException`.
-   - Unchecked exceptions are not required to be explicitly declared using throws or manually thrown using throw.
-The Java runtime automatically detects and throws these exceptions when specific    conditions occur (e.g., division by zero).
+   - Unchecked exceptions are not required to be explicitly handled using `try-catch`, declared with `throws`, or manually thrown using `throw`.
+The Java runtime automatically detects and throws these exceptions when specific conditions occur, such as division by zero.
+However, it is considered good practice to use `try-catch` to handle them gracefully and prevent unexpected program crashes.
 ```java
 import java.io.*;